 Trixie Belden and the Killifish Point Mystery

-This is a Jixemitri Circle Challenge #13 (Meagan's 100 Point Challenge) entry written for my Four Year Jixaversary; it is a sort of sequel to "Trixie Belden at the Mysterious Bribe" and contains a spoiler or two, but you don't need to read the other one to understand this one.
-In the original dustjacket 1951 version of The Gatehouse Mystery, Julie Campbell named the town "Sleepyside-on-Hudson," so I have used that name for the town.
+This is a Jixemitri Circle Challenge #13 (Meagan's 100 Point Challenge) entry written for my 4-year Jixaversary; it's a sort of sequel to "Trixie Belden at the Mysterious Bribe" and may contain a spoiler or two, but you don't need to read the other one to understand this one.
+In the original dustjacket 1951 version of The Gatehouse Mystery, Julie Campbell named the town "Sleepyside-on-Hudson" so I have used her name for the town in homage to her.
 Also, you should know that I procrastinated and wrote it at the very, very last—last—minute, so it's self-edited.
 Read at your own risk—and if you don't want to, believe me, I understand! :) Thanks again to all my friends at Jix and to Cathy for making me feel at home.
-Y'all rock!
+"Y'all" rock!

-"I’m telling you," Trixie Belden stated emphatically, each one of her sandy blonde curls bouncing along in time to Trixie’s words, "there’s something mysterious about that man!"
+"I’m telling you," Trixie Belden stated emphatically, each one of her sandy-blonde curls bouncing along in time to her words, "there’s something mysterious about that man!"

 Mart, her older brother by eleven months, hooted.
 "What, pray tell, is so mysterious about this particular gentleman?"